Child Support Basics

 Each parent’s share of the combined income is calculated.
 The parents’ combined incomes are applied to the guidelines chart, and together with the number of joint children they have, a number is taken from the chart.
 The chart estimates the cost of raising children at different combined income levels.
 The number taken from the chart is divided by each parent’s percentage of combined income.

-For the parent with less than 45.1% parenting time, there may be a deduction for costs that come up during parenting time.
+There may be a deduction for costs that come up during parenting time.
 This is called the “parenting expense adjustment.”
 The amount of the deduction depends on how much parenting time the court orders.

 How does Parenting Time change child support? +